mohd-nooruddin/login-page/README.md

 Working API's of basic login and registration page along with longin activity captured.

 It has api's
+1.
-1. For Registering
+For Registering
-  mapping - Post
+  mapping - Post,
   url - localhost:8095/user
   json data - {
     "fullName" : "Mohd Nooruddin",